-Its a common question, which type of magnet is used in speakers?
-If you are new to the speaker world, you have to understand that every sound speaker, whether small or the most powerful one, all are designed with a permanent magnet.
+It’s a common question, which type of magnet is used in speakers?
+If you are new to the audio world, you have to understand that every speaker, whether small or the most powerful, is designed with a permanent magnet.

 The magnet provides a permanent magnetic field for the coil in the speaker.
 The rapidly alternating direction of the current in the coil also provides an electric field.
 The interaction of both fields causes the cone to vibrate back and forth.

-This pushing and pulling forces help to move the speaker cone rapidly in and out causing vibrations for it to produce sound.
+The pushing and pulling forces help to move the speaker cone rapidly in and out causing vibrations for it to produce sound.
 This is why speakers have magnets.
 Speaker magnets are widely used in loudspeakers, speakers, and headphones.
-Magnets are the key parts of these kinds of these devices.
+Magnets are the key parts of these kinds of devices.

 1. Neodymium Magnets

-If you want a good sound from a speaker, you need a powerful magnet.
+If you want good sound from a speaker, you need a powerful magnet.
 Neodymium magnets are the most powerful of the Rare Earth (RE) magnets.
-When you compare size for size, there is no better performance magnet out there.
+When you compare size for size, there is no better-performance magnet out there.

 Out of all magnets available, neodymium has the greatest field strength known in the permanent magnet family.
 Speakers designed with this magnet have a good frequency response because of its sturdy magnet.

 This is why neodymium permanent magnets are more often used in medium and high-grade headphones.
 This use is justified because, with these magnets, speaker tone quality is excellent, sound elasticity is better and the sound field and frequency response is more accurate.

 If you plan to use smaller speakers, the smaller the magnets will be used to fit and balance sound production.